Arch-Network/docs/developers/faq.md

 A user can provide a list of UTXOs to the program and the program can also have its own list of UTXOs.
 Over the course of its execution, the program can update the state contained in any of those UTXOs (not the UTXO itself, but a shadow copy).
 After execution completes, UTXOs that should have changes will be submitted to the blockchain.
 The existing UTXOs will be used as inputs (thereby spending them) and new UTXOs will be created that hold the updated state.

-**Q: What will be the utility of the Arch token on the arch ecosystem when launched?**
+**Q: What will be the utility of the Arch token on the Arch ecosystem when launched?**

 A: The Arch token will be used for gas within the Arch Network as well as will serve as the token that validators will stake behind their Arch nodes.
 The Arch token will not be needed by developers- nor will it be required for end users of DApps- to deploy programs or otherwise interact with these programs (ie, send transactions).